nathansmithpiano/EventTrackerProject/README.md

 - MacBook Pro Retina 2015

 ### Routes
+Each of these routes speaks to a specific method and mapping in the controller class.
+Parameters and/or JSON body is received by the controller, which sends data or a request to the corresponding method in the service class, which in turn sends data or a request to the repository, which may or may not use an implemented method from the jparepository interface.
 - http://localhost:8082/api/index : display all objects in GarminEvent table
 - http://localhost:8082/api/1 : display one specific GarminEvent by id
 - http://localhost:8082/api/create : create new GarminEvent